HumanCellAtlas/data-portal-content/content/learn/userguides/accessing-data/quick-start-guide.md

 ### Using the Data Browser to Access Data
 #### Finding Data
-The **Explore** tab in the data portal provides an interactive data browser.
+The **Explore** section of the data portal provides an interactive data browser.
 Select a subset of data by checking various boxes in the Organ, Method, Donor, Specimen sections.
 You can see how many specimens have been selected in the **Specimens** tab.
 It also gives an estimate of the size of the data set if the entire list were downloaded.

 #### Downloading a Data Manifest
 Once you have selected a set of data through the user interface you can press the download button on the right hand side of the page.
 This will not actually download the data specified by the list of specimens, but rather it will download the list itself.
 We call this list a manifest.
 The Download dialog box gives the option to further refine the types of files you would like to be included in the manifest.
 Select which files to include in the manifest.
 Be cognizant that the sizes listed are for the actual files and not the manifest itself.